Noori: Second studio album Peeli Patti Aur Raja Jani Ki Gol Dunya (2005–2007)

-Their second album was a follow up on where Suno Ke Main Hun Jawan left off.
+Their second album was a follow-up on where Suno Ke Main Hun Jawan left off.
 It talked about what happens when the ever so energetic and hopeful youth grows up and faces the realities of the world.
 The discontentment and suffering which arises in this growing up create an indifferent and self-centered individual, who finds escape routes in things like drugs and other short-lived pleasures.
-Titled Peeli Patti Aur Raja Jani Ki Gol Dunya, the album started off in a somewhat hopeful mood and then travels through bitter experiences and ends up with resigned despair, peppered with taunts.
+Titled Peeli Patti Aur Raja Jani Ki Gol Dunya, the album starts off in a somewhat hopeful mood and then travels through bitter experiences and ends up with resigned despair, peppered with taunts.
 The album dealt with a variety of subjects ranging from the problems and consequences of drug use to the collective apathy we all have descended into as individuals and as a society.

 In 2005, Muhammad Ali Jafri, who was playing bass guitar for Noori, left the band and started his own business.
 In 2006, Noori parted ways with Louis J. Pinto (Gumby), the band's drummer.

 "Do Dil" and appearances in Coke Studio (2008–2010)

 In 2008, after a hiatus of almost two years, Noori came back with their new single "Do Dil".

 In 2009, they performed at the Coke Studio Sessions along with artists like Atif Aslam, Zeb and Haniya, Ali Zafar, Saeen Zahoor and many other successful musicians.
-They performed a duet with Saeen Zahoor, "Aik Alif", a Sufi rock song which was huge success.
+They performed a duet with Saeen Zahoor, "Aik Alif", a Sufi rock song which was a huge success.
 They also performed in the third episode of Coke Studio Sessions with their song "Jo Meray" which was performed in the format as it was originally composed by Ali Hamza in 2000.
 They performed "Sari Raat Jaga" on the fourth Coke Studio Session.
 On 14 August 2009, Noori performed "Kedaar" from their upcoming album at the last Coke Studio Session.

 On 15 May 2010, the line-up for Coke Studio confirmed that Noori will feature in the third season along with many well-known artists and bands like Entity Paradigm, Aunty Disco Project, Karavan, Abida Parveen and many other successful musicians.
 On 20 June 2010, Noori performed a duet "Tann Dolay" with Zeb & Haniya at Coke Studio third season in the second session, 'Will'.
 On 10 July 2010, Noori released the studio version of the single "Tann Dolay" which also featured Zeb & Haniya.
 On 18 July 2010, Ali Noor and Ali Hamza did a live interview with Abdul Rauf and Maria Memon on the weekly morning show, Geo Pakistan, on Geo News.
 On 26 July 2010, the Noori brothers did a collaboration at the fourth Coke Studio session 'Form' for the song "Hor Vi Neevan Ho" with their mother, Noor Zehra Kazim, an accomplished player of the Sagar veena, an instrument developed by her father, Raza Kazim at the Sanjan Nagar Institute for Philosophy and Arts.